mycargus/pact-wiki/Matching-Requests.md

       })
 ```

+Note:

-Note: most tools set the content type to 'application/x-www-form-urlencoded' when it is not otherwise specified.
-Pact will only accept order-free body when 'application/x-www-form-urlencoded' is specified in the pact.
+* Most tools set the content type to 'application/x-www-form-urlencoded' when it is not otherwise specified.
+Pact will only accept an order agnostic form body when the Content-Type 'application/x-www-form-urlencoded' is specified.

-Note2: some servers accept form-data when it is provided as query instead of body.
+* Some servers accept form-data when it is provided as query instead of body.
 Pact makes the distinction between body and parameters.

 <a name="footnote">**</a> Pact::Term are described in details [here](Regular-expressions-and-type-matching-with-Pact).
 Note there are no restrictions in using Pact::Term in the queries or in the body request as mentioned here.
-However, when using Pact::Term in the body of the answer, then pact verification is limited to the ruby implementation or using [pact-provider-proxy]: https://github.com/bethesque/pact-provider-proxy
+However, when using Pact::Term in the body of the response, then pact verification is limited to the ruby implementation or using [pact-provider-proxy]: https://github.com/bethesque/pact-provider-proxy